 The inspector(s) should examine a sample of waivers from the work hour limits that were issued to security officers during the period of inspection.
 The inspector(s) should ensure that the waivers were authorized and documented in accordance with 10 CFR 26.207.

-The inspector(s) can evaluate if a licensee has issued any waivers to work hour limits for the security force by reviewing the Annual Fatigue Reporting Form (NRC Fm 892) submitted to the NRC under 10 CFR 26.203(e).
+The inspector(s) can evaluate if a licensee has issued any waivers to work hour limits for the security force by reviewing the Annual Fatigue Reporting Form (NRC Form 892) submitted to the NRC under 10 CFR 26.203(e).

 Verify that the licensee developed or augmented procedures to describe the process to be followed if a security officer:

-Declares that, due to fatigue, are unable to perform duties safely and competently.
+Declares that, due to fatigue, they are unable to perform their duties safely and competently.

 Requires a fatigue assessment.
 (10 CFR 26.209 and 10 CFR 26.211)